surfalytics/data-projects/dataops-projects/01_git_and_ci_cd/readme.md

 It shoudl run pre-commit for all files in branch on every push.

-We can also add the UNIT test to make sure the result is matching.
+We can also add the INTEGRATION test to make sure the result is matching.
 We would need to add another workflow:

+> 	Integration Test: Tests how multiple components (e.g., your script, the DuckDB engine, and Docker) work together.
+Ensures that the entire pipeline produces the expected result.

+> Unit tests are designed to test small, isolated pieces of code (like functions or methods) in isolation, without involving external systems or environments.
+They ensure that individual components of your application work as expected.

 ```yaml
 name: Verify DuckDB Output